Amitibe/Stimulation/README.md

 7) A creatures color is determined by its speed.
 8) After a number of days the stimulation is finished.

-The purpuse of the stimulation is to see which gene is better to have in this enviroment, being big or being fast.
+The purpuse of the simulation is to see which gene is better to have in this enviroment, being big or being fast.
 There is an addition of Hunters which have the same rules only they have to eat creatures.